 Time to hang it up!
 (In my case, I hung it on my son’s door.

 To keep the frame from bouncing any time the door is opened or closed, I put a 3M Command velcro strip between the bottom of the frame and the door.

-And now my son can put up pictures, messages and more without damaging the door.
+Now my son can put up pictures, messages, and more without damaging the door.

 Pretty cool huh?!
-Would you ever guess the back of an ugly frame and book shelves could look this beautiful?
+Would you ever guess the back of an ugly frame and metal shelves could look this beautiful?

-I especially like the little metal corners that show in the frame.
+I especially like the little metal fasteners showing in the corners of the frame.

 Tell me, do you have an ugly frame hanging around your house?
 Have you ever looked at the back and found it more beautiful than the front?